Sacred Heart vs Dukesne Prediction, Game Preview: FCS Spring Football

 The rescue must be terrible again.

-No, the passing game a few years ago was nothing special, but this D was fantastic against anyone trying to throw it and enough against the run to set the tone.
+No, the passing game a few years ago was nothing special, but this D was brilliant against anyone trying to throw it and enough against the run to set the tone.

 It may be a separate team filled with a lot of new parts, but the systems are still in place and the talent has not diminished.
-The D line is not to drop a beat for the front seven that is about to end immediately.
+The D line is not going to beat a seven that will end immediately.

 What is going to happen

-The defense has generally been ahead of the offense so far in the FCS season, but the Sacred Heart ground game should be able to overcome Duke talent a bit on the defensive front.
+The defenses have generally been ahead of the offense so far in the FCS season, but the Sacred Heart ground game should be able to take away Duke talent a bit on the defensive front.

 Dukesne also has an offense, and it will find its way back into the second half.
 Have to protect when it is.